-Turns out, in Animal Crossing: New Horizons, money (read: bells) — and lots of it — really does grow on trees.
+Turns out, in Animal Crossing: New Horizons, money, or Bells — and lots of it — really do grow on trees.
 In fact, you can even wipe away your mountain of debts to Tom Nook with one simple time-bending trick.

 Money trees have long been a part of the Animal Crossing franchise.
-It came as no surprise then that New Horizons saw the glorious return of the rare bell-making scheme that defies the age-old saying “money doesn’t grow on trees.”
+It came as no surprise that the newest entry, New Horizons, saw the glorious return of the rare bell-making scheme that defies the age-old saying “money doesn’t grow on trees.”

-For most, planting their 10,000 bells and digging it up three times that days later is second nature in New Horizons.
-It’s an easy way to make a little extra cash, and finance that much needed extra bridge.
+For most, planting their 10,000 bells and digging up three times that amount days later is second nature in New Horizons.
+It’s an easy way to make a little extra cash, and finance that much-needed extra bridge.
 But you can dream even bigger still.

 Here are the basics: every day there will be a glowing spot hidden somewhere on your island.
 Dig it up to find some bells — often just 1,000 — but don’t fill the hole in!
-If you bury 10k bells in this new hole, you’re well on your way.
+Instead, bury 10k bells in this new hole, and you’re well on your way.

 How to make millions with Animal Crossing money trees